 Malcolm is a member of the British Veterinary Association, The British Equine Veterinary Association and the Association of Racecourse Veterinary Surgeons.
 Being a member of these organisations, allows Malcolm to keep up to date on important equine-related veterinary matters.

-Outside of work Malcolm is married to Pamela and together they have a young son, Finlay, who keeps them both occupied!
+Outside of work Malcolm is married to Pamela and together they have two young sons, Finlay and Fraser, who keep them both occupied!
 In years gone by, Pamela represented Great Britian at Equestrian Vaulting and has competed at several international competitions including the World Equestrian Games.

-Outside of work Malcolm enjoys spending time with his wife, son and friends, mountain biking, golfing and walking Molly.
+Malcolm enjoys spending time with his wife, son and friends, mountain biking, golfing and walking their lively labrador, Molly.

-Graduated from Massey University in New Zealand in 1998 and has worked as an equine veterinarian since then both in New Zealand and the UK.
+Matt graduated from Massey University in New Zealand in 1998 and has worked as an equine veterinarian since then both in New Zealand and the UK.
 In February 2002 he undertook an internship in equine reproduction at the R(D)SVS, working with referral equine reproductive cases.
-For the last 10 years at the R(D)SVS, Matthew Hanks has worked in the first opinion equine practice and lectured in equine reproduction and equine practice to veterinary undergraduates.
-Matthew has also been a module organiser for a Masters program and given many talks to clients and veterinarians around the country.
+Matt Hanks worked for 10 years at the R(D)SVS, in the first-opinion equine practice and lectured in equine reproduction and equine practice to veterinary undergraduates.
+Matt was also the module organiser for a Masters program and has given many talks to clients and veterinarians around the country over the years.

-Outside of work Matt's hobbies include sailing (although by his own admission he is a fair weather sailor!) and walking his two collie dogs with his wife, Eve.
+Outside of work Matt's hobbies include sailing (although by his own admission he is a fair weather sailor!), fishing and walking his two collie dogs with his wife, Eve.

-Dr Jo-Anne Murray has over been involved with horses since a young girl and has extensive academic and practical experience.
+Dr Jo-Anne Murray provides a referral service as an Equine Nutrition consultant for Central Equine Vets.
+Having been involved with horses since a young girl, Jo-Anne went on to gain extensive academic and practical experience.
 Jo-Anne has a PhD in Equine Nutrition, a Diploma in Animal Nutrition, a Degree in Equine Science and is a registered Animal Nutritionist with the British Nutrition Society.

 Whether you horse is overweight or on-box rest because of a problem, Jo-Anne is on hand to provide valuable and essential advice on feeding your horse.

-In 2015 Gemma was the Edinburgh Lass and she is committed to organising and coordinating the Central Equine Vets City of Edinburgh Horse Show on May 8th 2016.
-This show is a major fund raising event alongside other EMRA events.
+In 2015 Gemma was the Edinburgh Lass for the Edinburgh Riding of the Marches and she has been committed to organising and coordinating the Central Equine Vets City of Edinburgh Horse Show over recent years.